FTima/RstudioRepo/README.md

 # RstudioRepo
-Test RStudio connection to git
+Test RStudio connection..
-This is line from RStudio!
+This is line from RStudio! to git